konung-nvkz/codewars-solutions/README.md

 * [Folder for 8 kyu solutions](https://github.com/konung-nvkz/codewars-tasks-solutions/tree/main/8_kyu_Solutions)

-Most files usually (but not necessary) have the same structure:
+Most files usually (but not necessarily) have the same structure:

 ### Description